Find Affordable College Courses

 The following schools top our list of the Most Popular Online Psychology Colleges.

-Our analysis found Arizona State University - Skysong to be the most popular school for psychology students who want to pursue an online degree in the Southwest Region .
-Located in the city of Scottsdale, ASU - Skysong is a public school with a very large student population.
+Our 2023 rankings named Arizona State University - Skysong the most popular online school in the Southwest Region for psychology students.
+Located in the midsize city of Scottsdale, ASU - Skysong is a public college with a very large student population.

 On average, psychology graduates from ASU - Skysong take out $23,000 in student loans while working on their degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $290.